Buying your first home can be much less complicated than you may think. Most first time buyers are not sure where to begin and what to expect.

 Do be afraid to ask your Loan Officer and Realtor for ideas on how to make things work.
 If you find a property you are interested in, get their input on how to structure a deal that makes sense.

 Now that you have followed steps 1-3, this part will not be as stressful.
 You know what you can afford, you are happy with the neighborhood, you found a nice property, so make an offer.

 Please take my advice here.
 When my wife and I purchased our home almost 10 years ago, I had been in real estate for over 15 years at that time and thought I knew a lot.
 I chose to contact a Realtor who I trusted when we found the property and simply asked him how he thought the deal could be structured.
 I was blown away with his response.
-He suggested a plan and was able to negotiate far better terms than we had expected.
+He had a plan and was able to negotiate far better terms than we had expected.
 I am glad I kept my mouth shut and asked for his advice first.
 Lesson learned.

 Remember, your Realtor has viewed most (if not all) of the recent sales of similar homes in the area.
 They understand why these recent sales obtained their prices.
 When it’s time to make your offer, you will be using factual (recent sales) data to support your offer.
 If you do not base your offer on recent sales of similar properties and simply come up with a number that you “would like to pay”, unless it’s very reasonable, you may not even get the seller’s attention.

 At this point you are doing well.
 You are pre-approved, like the neighborhood, found a nice property and are making an offer.